transpocamp/transportationcamp.org/events/phl2021/index.markdown

 >
 > What can the Philadelphia region do right now with existing real-world systems and resources to make this work better?
 What actionable changes would you implement in this region, and why?
 How would these changes promote integrated mobility solutions?

-Submissions must be in PDF format, no longer than 10 pages (including any pictures/graphs/charts), and submitted no later than February 28, 2021. **The winner shall receive the award, free admission to all aspects of the conference, and a generous $500 scholarship!**
+Submissions must be in PDF format, no longer than 10 pages (including any pictures/graphs/charts), and submitted no later than February 28, 2021 via [this form](https://docs.google.com/forms/d/e/1FAIpQLSch14g_2RnTaq1cdmHLVbTJcFA3ozxlnGeQwKfm_ec-OPLT2w/viewform). **The winner shall receive the award, free admission to all aspects of the conference, and a generous $500 scholarship!**